kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         If *dest* part of the path is not given, subvolume *name* will be created in the current directory.

-	If multiple desinations are given, then given options are applied to all subvolumes.
+        If multiple destinations are given, then the given options are applied to all subvolumes.

 	If failure happens for any of the destinations, the command would